layla1010/winery-management-system/README.md

 The system supports managing employees, customers, inventory, orders (regular and urgent), wine types, manufacturers, and business workflows.
 It integrates with a Microsoft Access database using UCanAccess for persistent data storage and uses JasperReports for generating dynamic reports.

-This project demonstrates strong object-oriented design, modular architecture, database integration, and real-world system implementation.
+This project demonstrates how real-world business processes such as inventory management, order processing, and customer handling can be translated into a structured and maintainable software system.

 ---